State of Zhao: Rulers: 403-222 BC

 - According to the Historical Records, ch.
 15 and 43, Liè hóu died in his ninth year (equated with 400 BC in the Historical Records, ch.
 15, making 408 BC his first year), while the Ancient Bamboo Annals, as cited by the Historical Records Commentary, ch.
 13, equates the first year of Wǔ hóu of Wei with Liè hóu's 14th year, indicating that he was still alive then.
 The first year of Wǔ hóu is equated with 386 BC in the Historical Records, ch.
 15, but, following the adjusted Wei record, it falls on 395 BC.

 - The Historical Records, ch.
-15 and 43, assigns the years 399 to 387 BC to a ruler whose name is literally recorded as Wǔ gōng (武公), brother of the predecessor and uncle of the successor, but reporting neither the personal name, nor even a single event during that 12-year reign.
+15 and 43, assigns the 13 years corresponding to 399-387 to a ruler who is literally recorded as Wǔ gōng (武公), brother of the predecessor and uncle of the successor, but reporting neither the personal name, nor even a single event during that reign.
 At the same time, the Historical Records, ch.
 43, says that the same year that "Wǔ gōng" died and Jìng hóu succeeded, Wén hóu of Wei died (the latter event dated to 387 BC in the Historical Records, ch.
 15, but, following the adjusted Wei record, actually to 396 BC), whereas the Historical Records, ch.
 44, states that Jìng hóu of Zhao acceded (初立) in the first year of Wǔ hóu of Wei (equated with 386 BC in the Historical Records, ch.
 15, adjusted as above to 395 BC).
 Combined with the longer reign of the predecessor, this leaves no room for this uneventful reign.

 - According to the Historical Records, ch.
 15 and 43, Jìng hóu died in his twelfth year (equated with 375 BC in the Historical Records, ch.
 15).
 The Ancient Bamboo Annals, as cited by the Historical Records Commentary, ch.
 12, says that he died in the 15th year of Huán gōng of Jin, same as Āi hóu of Han, and four years before the death of Wǔ hóu of Wei (dated by the Historical Records, ch.
 15, to 371 BC).
 Following the adjusted records of Wei and Han, Wǔ hóu of Wei actually died in 370 BC, and thus both Jìng hóu of Zhao and Āi hóu of Han in 374 (not 375).
-The succeeding reigns of Chéng hóu, Sù hóu and Wǔlíng wáng (up to the assumption of the title of wáng) are shifted accordingly (*).
+The succeeding reigns of Chéng hóu, Sù hóu and Wǔlíng wáng are shifted accordingly (*).

 - The Historical Records, ch.
 44, mentions the death of Chéng hóu in the 21st year of Huìchéng wáng of Wei (equated with 350 BC in the Historical Records, ch.
 15; adjusted as above to 349 BC).
 The Historical Records, ch.
 43, correspondingly, mentions the "death of Huì wáng of Wei" in the 15th year of Sù hóu of Zhao (for which cf. Wei; equated with 335 in in the Historical Records, ch.
 15, adjusted to 334 BC), which also makes 349 BC (adjusted, from 350 BC) the year of succession.